stevekinney/stevekinney.net/src/writing/typescript-generics.md

 ---
 title: Understanding Generics in TypeScript
-description: "Let's learn a little bit about what generics are in TypeScript, why their useful, and how to use them."
+description: "Let's learn a little bit about what generics are in TypeScript, why they're useful, and how to use them."
 date: 2021-08-16T16:00:00.006Z
 modified: 2023-12-31T10:16:32-07:00
 published: true